inha-leeyeon/20252-cse1103-week03-quiz2/README.md

 • Fractions with a numerator of 0 and a denominator of n are stored as a reduced fraction of 0/1
 `e.g. (0/3 -> 0/1)`.

+• If the denominator is zero, the program should throw an error and require a new input.
+`e.g. (3/0 -> "Error: Denominator can't be zero.
+Please input numerator and denominator again.")`.

 • If the numerator is a multiple of the denominator and is converted to an integer, it is stored as a fraction with a denominator of 1
 `e.g. (6/3 -> 2/1)`